 MGCFA starts by adding additional constraints to the initial configural model, with the following incremental steps: metric, scalar, strict.
 A rejection of configural invariance implies that the groups use different latent abilities to solve the same set of item variables.
 A rejection in metric (loading) invariance implies that the indicators of a latent factor are unequally weighted across groups.
-A rejection in scalar (intercept) invariance implies that the subtest scores differ across groups when their latent factor means is equalized.
+A rejection in scalar (intercept) invariance implies that the subtest scores differ across groups when their latent factor means are equalized.
 A rejection in strict (residual) invariance implies there is a group difference in specific variance and/or measurement error.
-When invariance is rejected, partial invariance must release parameters until acceptable fit is achieved and these freed parameters must be carried on in the next levels of MGCFA models.
+When invariance is rejected, partial invariance must release parameters until acceptable fit is achieved and these free parameters must be carried on in the next levels of MGCFA models.
+The variances of the latent factors are then constrained to be equal across groups to examine whether the groups use the same range of abilities to answer the subtests.
+The final step is to determine which latent factors can have their mean differences constrained to zero without deteriorating the model fit: a worsening of the model fit indicates that the factor is needed to account for the group differences.
+These model specifications will be presented in Table 1 further below.

-While it is well established that measurement invariance requires that factor patterns, factor loadings and intercepts should be equal across groups.
-But there is no such agreement regarding residuals, which are composed of specific and error variances.
+While it is well established that measurement invariance requires that factor patterns, factor loadings, and intercepts should be equal across groups, there is no such agreement regarding residuals, which are composed of specific and error variances.

 Several authors recommend strict invariance.
 Lubke & Dolan (2003) reported that a model with free residuals overestimates slightly the latent mean differences whenever the groups differ in their residuals because the model has to compensate for the differences in residuals.
 DeShon (2004, p.
-146) explained that the common view that item specific variance is removed from the latent variable is based on the assumption that item uniquenesses are uncorrelated with each other or the latent variable.
+146) explained that the common view that item-specific variance is removed from the latent variable is based on the assumption that item uniquenesses are uncorrelated with each other or the latent variable.
 Violating this assumption will affect the estimation of the latent variables.
-Widaman & Reise (1997) argued that strict invariance has the advantage of having fewer parameters to estimate but the step can be skipped if the difference in error variance is justified (e.g., growth model with an age-related variable).
+Widaman & Reise (1997) argued that strict invariance has the advantage of having fewer parameters to estimate, but the step can be skipped if the difference in error variance is justified (e.g., growth model with an age-related variable).